ecmwf/ecflow/Doc/sphinx-examples/glossary.rst

    suspended
       Is a :term:`node` state.
 A :term:`node` can be placed into the suspended state via a :term:`defstatus` or via :term:`ecflowview`

-      A suspended :term:`node` including any of its children can not take part in :term:`scheduling` until the node is resumed.
+      A suspended :term:`node` including any of its children cannot take part in :term:`scheduling` until the node is resumed.

    shutdown